zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay-dxp-on-premises/installing-liferay-on-an-application-server/installing-liferay-on-weblogic.md

 Installing Liferay DXP on WebLogic requires deploying dependencies, modifying configuration files, configuring a database and a mail session, and deploying the DXP WAR file on a WebLogic server.

 It is **highly recommended** to install web apps, including DXP, in a WebLogic Managed server.
-Deploying to a Managed Server lets administrators to start or shut down DXP more quickly and facilitates transitioning into a cluster configuration.
+Deploying to a Managed Server lets you to start or shut down DXP more quickly and facilitates transitioning into a cluster configuration.
 This article therefore focuses on installing DXP in a Managed Server.

 Before getting started, create the Admin and Managed Servers.
 See [WebLogic's documentation](http://www.oracle.com/technetwork/middleware/weblogic/documentation/index.html) for instructions on setting up and configuring Admin and Managed Servers.

 Liferay DXP requires Java JDK 8 or 11.
 Please consult the [Liferay DXP Compatibility Matrix](https://web.liferay.com/documents/14/21598941/Liferay+DXP+7.2+Compatibility+Matrix/b6e0f064-db31-49b4-8317-a29d1d76abf7?) to learn more about the supported environments.

-To install Liferay DXP on WebLogic, download the following:
+To install Liferay DXP on WebLogic, download the following from [Liferay Community Downloads site](https://www.liferay.com/downloads-community):

 * DXP WAR file
 * Dependencies ZIP file